Pusty/writeups/MidnightSunCTF2019Quals/README.md

 ## Solution

 Following what the first sector of the file loads, a jumptable executing code depending on the entered letters appears at file offset 0x65E.
-Most of the addresses associated with letters do nothing, but some letters contain functionality which increases the amount of correct characters if it's called at the correct position in the password string.
+Most of the addresses associated with letters do nothing, but some letters contain functionality which increases the amount of correct characters if they are called at the correct position in the password string.

 ![](jumptable.PNG)